uccser/cs-field-guide/text/en/chapters/computer-vision.md

 Digital cameras and human eyes fulfill largely the same function: images come in through a lens and are focused onto a light sensitive surface, which converts them into electrical impulses that can be processed by the brain or a computer respectively.
 There are some differences, that we cover in this section.

 It is important to understand that neither a human eye nor a digital camera --- even a very expensive one --- can perfectly capture all of the information in the scene in front of it.
 Electronic engineers and computer scientists are constantly doing research to improve the quality of the images they capture, and the speed at which they can record and process them.

+This section will focus on colour, light, and image representation which rooted in theory from physics.
+While a basic understanding physics (particularly light) is useful in this section it is not required to understand this chapter or computer vision as a whole.

 ### What is an Image?

 The most important to distinguish with the word *image* and *digital image* even though they are frequently used interchangeably.
 So then what is an image?
 An image may be described as an *artificial resemblance*, hereby a painting or even sculpture may be considered an image.
 This definition allows for all forms of images from familiar images such as drawings or photos to that of the mind.

 So what is a *digital image* and why are they special?
 Well a digital image is a numerical representation of a two-dimensional image.
-In this chapter the representation we use is known as a raster image, these images are made up of a finite set of pixels.
+In this chapter the representation we refer to is known as a raster image, these images are made up of a finite set of pixels.
 A pixel being the smallest element of an image holding values that represent some colour illumination.

 {comment TODO interactive of raster image here.}

 ### The Human Eye

 The human eye is an important sensory organ of the body which reacts to light and pressure.
-Our eyes provide us with a three dimensional moving picture of world due to the retina which is a part of the eye that exists inside the eye where the most sensitive area, called the fovea, is opposite the pupil.
+Our eyes provide us with a three dimensional moving picture of world due to the retina which is a part of the eye that exists on the inside the eye where the most sensitive area, called the fovea, is opposite the pupil.

 {image filename="retina-diagram.jpg" alt="The Retina consists of 4 features, rod cells, cone cells, the fovea and the blind spot."}

 Cones cells are what allow us to see colour, and function best in bright light.
 The majority of cone cells are situated in a dense cluster around the center of the retina, called the fovea.
-The cone cells within the fovea give us fine information used for reading or seeing brush strokes, while cone cells external to the fovea give colour to our peripheral vision.
+The cone cells within the fovea give us fine information used for reading or seeing brush strokes, while the cone cells external to the fovea give colour to our peripheral vision.

-Rod cells are sensitive to light levels, allowing us to perceive a wide dynamic range of bright and dark colours.
+Rod cells are sensitive to light levels which allows us to perceive a wide dynamic range of bright and dark colours.
 Unlike cones cells, rods cells are distributed away from the center of the eye forming the major component of our peripheral vision.
 These features of the rod cells are why, in the dark, it is easier to see out of the corner of your eye (averted vision).

 The last feature of the retina to discuss is the blind spot where there are no rod cells or cone cells.
 Most of the time we don’t notice our blind spots because we have two eyes with overlapping fields of view, and we can move them around very quickly.